Bri Teresi Sizzles In Lacy Lingerie While Petting Cat

 Model Bri Teresi did not let a little rain dampen the mood in her latest Instagram share.
-The blond bombshell shared a video that saw her enjoying some down time while petting her cat and drinking tea wearing a maroon baby doll nightie.
+The blond bombshell shared a video that saw her enjoying some downtime while petting her cat and drinking tea, while wearing a maroon baby doll nightie.

-Bri’s lingerie had a plunging neckline that exposed plenty of her chest.
+Bri's lingerie had a plunging neckline which exposed plenty of her chest.
 White lace details on the edges of the cups and around the waist gave the number a feminine vibe.
 The bottom was slit up the front, revealing her flat abs.

 The update was presented in a video format.
 Bri sat on a wooden bench near a window overlooking a yard.
-Trees dotted the skyline in the distance with a cloudy sky above.
+Trees dotted the skyline in the distance, with a cloudy sky above.

-Bri sat with her back against the arm of the bench holding a cup of tea.
+Bri sat with her back against the arm of the bench, holding a cup of tea.
 One of her legs was extended in front of her while her other foot was on the other bench arm.
-The pose gave her online audience a nice look at her toned pins.
-It also showed off her ample chest as well as her flat tummy.
+The pose gave her online audience a nice look at her lean pins.
+It also showcased her ample chest as well as her toned tummy.
 A white cat with black spots on its head sat between her legs.

-In the caption, Bri mentioned the weather and asked her followers of they would hang out with her.

 As expected, the question generated a flurry of colorful remarks.
-Most of them came from followers gushing over how hot Bri looked.
+Many of them came from followers gushing over how hot Bri looked.

 "Sure, I would spend a rainy day with you or a sunny one too.
 At a golf course or the beach," one admirer wrote, adding a variety of emoji that included a sun and a umbrella.